PracHub

 TL;DR

-Amazon’s 2026 Software Engineer interview evaluates two things at once: technical execution and alignment with Leadership Principles.
-You cannot rely on coding alone.
-Behavioral questions show up in nearly every stage, and interviewers often probe for metrics, tradeoffs, ownership, judgment, and your exact contribution.
-The process is also more standardized than it used to be, especially for SDE II.
-Many candidates start with an online assessment that goes beyond pure coding and can include work-style and system-thinking components before the final loop.
+Amazon's 2026 Software Engineer interview evaluates two things at once: technical execution and alignment with Amazon's Leadership Principles.
+Strong coding alone is rarely enough.
+Behavioral questions appear in nearly every stage, and interviewers tend to probe for metrics, tradeoffs, ownership, judgment, and your specific contribution rather than what your team did.
+The process is fairly standardized, though the exact shape depends on the level and team.
+Entry-level loops lean more heavily toward coding and behavioral evaluation, while experienced roles (SDE II and above) add more design depth.
+Many candidates begin with an online assessment that goes beyond pure coding before reaching the final loop.

 Interview Rounds